zoush99/f-ikos/README.md

 $ make install
 ```

-Then, add IKOS in your PATH (consider adding this in your .bashrc):
+Then, add IKOS to your PATH (consider adding this to your .bashrc):

 ```
 $ PATH="/path/to/ikos-install-directory/bin:$PATH"